HomeGuidesAPI ReferenceChangelog

 Guides

-Step 4 - Model Storage-in-Switch Solar Production
+Step 4: Model Solar Production

-Creating a Solar profile
+Create a solar profile

 1. You can use the integrated NREL PVWatts tool by passing in system size and other properties.
 This is the most commonly used option with our residential customers.